 4.31 Even where European sites are not similar in nature, the use of a 7km distance to identify the potential for significant effects from recreational disturbance is considered reasonable and precautionary in most circumstances.
+All of the European sites considered in this HRA are more than 7km from the allocated sites in the Bassetlaw Local Plan.

-4.32 All of the European sites considered in this HRA are more than 7km from the allocated sites in the Bassetlaw Local Plan.
-However, in its response to the HRA of the Draft Bassetlaw Local Plan (January 2020), Natural England highlighted that the Sherwood Forest Visitor Centre and nearby forest (including the Birklands and Bilhaugh SAC) is a regional recreational resource, drawing visitors from a wide area (see Appendix D).
+4.32 However, in its response to the HRA of the Draft Bassetlaw Local Plan (January 2020), Natural England highlighted that the Sherwood Forest Visitor Centre and nearby forest (including the Birklands and Bilhaugh SAC) is a regional recreational resource, drawing visitors from a wide area (see Appendix D).
 The visitor centre lies in the north of Edwinstowe, around 150m from the Birklands and Bilhaugh SAC.

-4.33 The visitor centre lies around 5km from the Bassetlaw District boundary and around 11.3km from the nearest site allocation (ST4: Bassetlaw Garden Village).
-Visitor survey information provided by the RSPB, who manages the Sherwood Forest Visitor Centre, shows that in 2018/19 around 30% visitors lived within 10 miles (16.1km) of the visitor centre (see Figure 4.1).
-However, as the data sent to LUC only refers to 'within 10 miles' or 'not within 10 miles', it is difficult to establish a zone of influence using this data.
-The 2019/2020 visitor survey also established that around 60% of visitors live within a 60 minute drive of the visitor centre (all response choices were based on drive times).
+4.33 The visitor centre lies around 5km from the Bassetlaw District boundary and around 11.8km from the nearest residential site allocation (HS4: Former Manton Primary School, Worksop).
+Earlier iterations of this HRA drew on visitor survey information provided by the RSPB, who manages the Sherwood Forest Visitor Centre.
+The 2019/2020 visitor survey established that around 60% of visitors live within a 60 minute drive of the visitor centre (all response choices were based on drive times).
 The 2018/19 survey found that over 90% visitors drove to the visitor centre (equivalent information was not available for 2019/2020).
-This suggests a much larger catchment of around 65km, based on an average driving speed of 40mph.
-This would cover the whole of Bassetlaw District and a substantial area beyond this as well (see Figure 4.1).
-As such, it is considered that all residential site allocations could contribute, either alone or incombination, to likely significant effects on the Birklands and Bilhaugh SAC associated with increases in recreational pressures.
-Policy ST12 - Visitor Economy could also contribute to increased visitor numbers at Sherwood Forest, including the Bilhaugh and Birklands SAC, as this promotes an increase in the number of visitors to the District in general.
+This suggests a large catchment of around 65km, based on an average driving speed of 40mph.
+This would cover the whole of Bassetlaw District and a substantial area beyond this as well.